liyaSileshi/tweet-toxicity/README.md

 # Tweet toxicity classifier

-Classifies a tweeet as toxic or not by giving the probability of it's toxicity.
+Classifies a tweet as toxic or not by giving the probability of its toxicity.

 Live link: 🔗 https://liyasileshi.github.io/tweet-toxicity/